inivekin/abosa/abosa.typ

 would eagerly erode pipelines, so overload will then explode in power surge and coil whines.
-To take apart its counting ticks and read its clicks through instructions and know the art and all the tricks on how to fix my own functions.
+I take apart its counting ticks and try read clicks through instructions to find the art and all the tricks on how to fix my own functions.
 Though as I am, maladjusted,
 my instrospective efforts crash,